 But for the gardener, amateur grower and even commercial grower without the latest managed greenhouses, the answer is somewhat different.
-Many of the claims stand up to scrutiny.
+Many of the claims do not stand up to scrutiny for gardeners.

 The thing is the claims the seed houses make apply to commercial growers that use this high-end tech to produce near-perfect growing conditions.